Skip to content

 Summary

-In this article, we thoroughly broke down move constructors and move assignment operators from start to finish.
-The core of move operations is resource ownership transfer—do not copy data, just steal the pointer, and then null out the source object.
-Move assignment has one extra step compared to move construction: you must first release the old resources held by the target object.
-All move operations should be marked noexcept, as this directly impacts the behavior of containers like std::vector during expansion.
-If your class manages resources, remember the Rule of Five: destructor, copy constructor, move constructor, copy assignment, and move assignment—either write all five, or make them all = default.
+In this post, we broke down move constructors and move assignment operators from start to finish.
+The core of move operations is resource ownership transfer—don't copy data, just steal the pointer, and then null the source object.
+Move assignment has one more step than move construction: you must release the old resources held by the target object first.
+All move operations should be marked noexcept, which directly affects the behavior of containers like std::vector during reallocation.
+If your class manages resources, remember the Rule of Five: destructor, copy constructor, move constructor, copy assignment, move assignment—either write all five, or = default all five.

-In the next article, we will look at another major thing the compiler does for us behind the scenes—return value optimization (RVO and NRVO), which can reduce the cost of returning large objects from functions to exactly zero.
+In the next post, we will look at another major thing the compiler does for us behind the scenes—Return Value Optimization (RVO and NRVO), which can make the cost of returning large objects from functions drop to zero.